hsuanshao/protoc-gen-gofilter/README.md

 High-performance, Zero-Reflection Field-Level Permission Control for Go Protobuf.

-`protoc-gen-go-filter` is a Protoc plugin designed to solve "Field-Level" granular permission control issues in gRPC/Protobuf services.
+`protoc-gen-gofilter` is a Protoc plugin designed to solve "Field-Level" granular permission control issues in gRPC/Protobuf services.
 It generates efficient filtering code via Code Generation, avoiding the performance overhead and type unsafety of traditional Go Reflection.

 ## ✨ Features